The beginnings of Djiboutian cinema

 From literature to cinema: French people in Djibouti

-Its past as a French colony has made Djibouti a popular place for artists in exile.
-Among them, the poet Arthur Rimbaud, but also Henry de Monfreid, who have inspired scripts.
+Djibouti's history as a French colony has made it a popular destination for artists in exile.
+Among them, the poet Arthur Rimbaud, but also Henry de Monfreid, who have inspired screenplays.

-Total Eclipse (1995) traces the stormy relationship between Rimbaud, played by Leonardo di Caprio, and Verlaine, played by David Thewlis.
-Directed by Polish director Agnieszka Holland, the film was shot in Djibouti on the Ghoubbet-el-Kharab cove with its view of Devil's Island, and in the deserts of Petit Bara and Grand Bara.
-Lettres de la mer Rouge (2005), a TV film by Eric Martin and Emmanuel Caussé, is about Monfreid, a writer and adventurer who wandered the shores of the Red Sea and the Horn of Africa from 1911 to World War II.
-Part of the filming was done in the vicinity of Lake Abbe.
+Éclipse totale (1995) recounts the stormy relationship between Rimbaud, played by Leonardo di Caprio, and Verlaine, interpreted by David Thewlis.
+Directed by Poland's Agnieszka Holland, the film was partly shot in Djibouti on the Ghoubbet-el-Kharab cove, with its view of Devil's Island, and in the Petit Bara and Grand Bara deserts.
+Lettres de la mer Rouge (2005), a TV film by Eric Martin and Emmanuel Caussé, is dedicated to the writer and adventurer Monfreid.
+The film was partly shot in the vicinity of Lac Abbé.
+Lac Abbé is also said to have inspired the sets of the film Planet of the Apes (studio sets).

 Armed fictions